 Oil of Lemon Eucalyptus is a natural plant–based repellent that is derived from the oil of the leaves of the Eucalyptus citidora tree.
 Repellents containing oil of lemon eucalyptus provide protection similar to that of products containing low concentrations of DEET.
 These products tend to have a strong botanical smell and are available in a wide variety of formulations, including pump sprays and lotions.

 Picaridin is a synthetic repellent developed In the 1990s that has been commercially available in the United States since 2005.
 Picaridin is colorless, nearly odorless, and is available in multiple formulations.
 It provides long–lasting, effective protection similar to that of products containing identical concentrations of DEET.
-Be advised that no specific recommendations regarding the use of Picaridin on children have been issued by the manufacturers or the CDC.
+Picaridin can be used on children over the age of 2 months, but please check with their pediatrician if you have any concerns or questions.

 What about sunscreen and repellent?